Our Certification Experience

 The Institute Certified School Improvement Specialist™ , Certified School Improvement Specialist-School™, Certified School Improvement Specialist-System ™, and Certified Performance Improvement Facilitator™ are fully evidence-based credentials.
 All require double-blind review with triangulated supporting data and attestations.

-To learn more about evidence-based credentials email Dr. Judy Hale at Judy@TIfPI.org
+To learn more about evidence-based credentials email Dr. Jean Quigg, National Certification Director at Jean@TIFPI.org.

 Micro-credentials provide educators a new way to showcase competencies they have developed while they are working.
 Their “bite-size” nature allows “stacking” micro-credentials to demonstrate unique professional competence.
 Because education professionals must be continually learning, these credentials allow recognition of application of new learning to practice, thereby encouraging professional learning.
 The credentials are portable and can be shared as digital badges online.
 Unlike resumes, these badges are instantly verifiable.

 The Institute develops micro-credentials in education and in adult learning and development, and teaches professional learning professionals to develop these designations with valid, reliable, and legally-defensible assessments.